 - Lonsdale Quay – a world-famous indoor public market that’s open year-round.

-- North Vancouver Museum – a museum about the history of the North Shore (and scheduled to open in the fall of 2020).
+- MONOVA: the North Vancouver Museum – a really good museum about the history of the North Shore.

 - Polygon Gallery – an art gallery specializing in photographic art.

-For more information about the ice skating at the Shipyards see the City of North Vancouver‘s website.
+For more information about the ice skating at the Shipyards click Shipyards Christmas Ice Skating or visit the City of North Vancouver‘s website.

 Other articles that might be of interest include the following: